 Links to any compulsory policies e.g. Code of conduct; Uniform and Dress; Social Media and Mobile phone use etc (all available as templates for you to use)

 Did you know that you only have about one week to be a major influence in a new employee’s life!
 That means you start straight away with the things that are incredibly hard to “train-out” of a person.
 Don’t rush with the hand hygiene policy etc. You will teach that as it is new.
+You will find the necessary forms from Simply Dental Chatswood and all the other fun paper work they will have to fill out and deliver them with ease, insuring the best first impression for your organization.
 But the mobile phone and uniform and social media are already part of this persons DNA so you need to concentrate on them first.

 Unfortunately it is easy to pass accreditation without actually committing to the systematic focus (or any change whatsoever).
 How easy is it for “accreditation” to just becomes a lovely poster on the wall and a stress in 2-4 years about “having to start all over again”.